HenrikBengtsson/my-paragliding-setup/README.md

 ### Poke 3, BlueFlyVario, and XCTrack

-Use BlueFlyVario as external GPS in XTrack:
+Use BlueFlyVario as an external GPS in XTrack:

-1. In Poke 3 Bluetooth settings, pair BlueFlyVario device (e.g. BlueFly-7D0D).
+1. **Pairing**: In Poke 3 Bluetooth settings, pair BlueFlyVario device (e.g. BlueFly-7D0D).
 No PIN required.

-2. In Poke 3, open the 'Control Center' in the Poke 3/Android pulldown menu.
+2. **Enable location**: In Poke 3, open the 'Control Center' in the Poke 3/Android pulldown menu.
 There you should see WiFi and Bluetooth buttons at the very top.
 Below are two panels, both showing a set of icons that can be used to toggle settings on and off.
 The top panel, of these two, has a volume bar and the bottom one a brightness bar and a contrast bar.
 In the top panel, enable 'Location' by clicking on the map icon.
-This icon might be in the second "subscreen", which you can get to by swiping left inside the panel.
-   **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack (at least not on Poke 3).
+This icon might be in the second "subscreen", which you can get to by swiping left inside the panel.  **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack (at least not on Poke 3).

-3. In XCTrack, go to 'Preferences', then 'Connections & Sensors'.
+3. **External GPS in XCTrack**: In XCTrack, go to 'Preferences', then 'Connections & Sensors'.

-   Click 'External sensors', select 'Bluetooth sensor' and click 'OK'.
+   a.
+Under 'Connection', click 'External sensors', select 'Bluetooth
+      sensor' and click 'OK'.
 It will scan for paired Bluetooh devices.
 Select the BlueFlyVario device (e.g. BlueFly-7D0D).

+   b.
+Under 'GPS', enable 'Use external GPS'.  **IMPORTANT**: If you
+      forget this, XCTrack will never recieve GPS data therefore only report on the lift and sink (from the barometer in BlueFlyVario).
+When it works, XC Track will give the 'GPS signal OK' notification and it will show GPS altitute, the speed, flight arrow, and more even when on the group.

 ### BlueFlyVario setting